Lineman Apprentice Programs in Indiana

 Growth Trends for Related Jobs

 A lineman is an electrician specifically trained for inspecting, installing and repairing outdoor electrical lines.
 Becoming a lineman typically involves completing an apprenticeship program, which may last from one-to-two up to five or more years.
-These programs focus on performing actual job duties under the supervision of a master electrician.
+These programs focus on performing on-the-job duties under the supervision of a master electrician.
 If you are interested in becoming a lineman, many places in Indiana offer apprenticeship programs.

 Ivy Tech Community College